eggsyntax/datawalk/README.md

 back to the original [r]oot, or use [!] (function) to call an arbitrary single-arg │ function on the current data (jumping to the result).

-datawalk tries to do one thing well: eliminate tedium and typing when navigating data structures.
+Datawalk tries to do one thing well: eliminate tedium and typing when navigating data structures.
 The learning curve should be trivial; please let me know if it's not and I'll try to change that.
 I hope you find it as useful as I have.